gsylvestre/symfony-faker-fixtures/readme.md

 # Faker Fixtures Maker for Symfony

 This bundle allows fast generation of realistic fake datas for your database, in the `make` style that we love.
 Huge thanks to the wonderfull [Faker library](https://github.com/fzaninotto/Faker/).

+#### Main features

+- Faker method selection based on entities attributes
+- Handling of ManyToMany, ManyToOne, OneToMany and OneToOne association
+- Fixtures order based on association dependencies
+- Generation of standalone commands for each of your entities

 Main requirements
 ============
-If you are using the symfony/website-skeleton, you are good to go.
+If you are using the _symfony/website-skeleton_, you are good to go.
 Else:
 - [Symfony Framework](https://github.com/symfony/symfony) >= 3.4
 - [Doctrine ORM](https://github.com/doctrine/orm) >= 2.3
 - [Symfony Maker Bundle](https://github.com/symfony/maker-bundle)